 Dr Neal Barnard's Program for Reversing Diabetes- Neal Barnard

 Happy Cow- Find Vegan & Veg Restaurants near you (or restaurants that serve vegan options)

 Vegan Essentials- Online vegan store; Food, clothes, beauty products, etc.

 Something people often worry about is getting cravings for animal products.
-When I was going vegan, I had the expectation that I would crave cheese and ice cream and other things like that, and I was worried that I might 'slip up'.
+When I was going vegan, I had the expectation that I would crave cheese and ice cream and other things like that, and was worried that I might 'slip up'.
 And that does happen to some people, but it doesn't have to.
-In fact, I believe there is a way to prevent it.
-And that way is to just eat enough food.

 Think about when you're craving a certain type of food....
 Is it usually after you just went out to a buffet lunch or when you only had a granola bar for breakfast and its now noon?

 Our bodies are not made to mislead us for no reason, they're not trying to trick you or lie to you or confuse you.
-When you're hungry, its because your body is letting you know that it needs energy/calories/food.
-But you don't get cravings for spinach or celery, because theres not many calories in them.
-You get cravings for high calorie foods like nachos or pizza rolls or hamburger helper.
-As you know, animal products are a lot more calorically dense than most whole plant foods.
-If you are getting cravings, that doesn't mean your body needs a hamburger, it just means it needs calories.
+Usually when you're hungry, its because your body is letting you know that it needs energy/calories/food/nutrients.

-When I went vegan, I really didn't have any cravings for any non vegan products that I can remember.
+When I went vegan, I didn't have cravings for any non vegan products that I can remember.
 In my opinion, there are a few reasons for that:

 I had educated myself enough before hand to know what food options I had to eat and always made sure to stay stocked up on vegan food.